Linaro/lava/doc/v2/authorization.rst

 * **view**
 * **submit**
-* **admin**
+* **change**

-LAVA per-object authorization works in an inverse manner, meaning that if there are no permissions assigned for an object, it is unprotected.
+.. important:: LAVA per-object authorization works in an **inverse** manner,
+               meaning that if there are no permissions assigned for an object, that object is considered unprotected.
 Once a permission is assigned to it for a specific group, the system will check that the specific user belongs to the group and allow/disallow the access rights.

-It is also **inheritable** meaning that the permissions from ``device type`` are passed over to a ``device`` and permissions from a ``device`` are passed over to ``test job``.
+Auth system is also working in **inheritable** manner, meaning that the permissions from ``device type`` are passed over to a ``device`` and permissions from a ``device`` are passed over to ``test job``.
 More in depth explanation on this can be found later in this chapter.

 Permission inheritance
 **********************